pradipsilwal/Learn-Terraform/README.md

-# :rocket: :terraform: Learn Terraform :terraform: :rocket:
+# :rocket: Learn Terraform :rocket:

 #### :rocket:  NOTE TO READER: If you feel something could be better, wrritten more clearly please feel free to PR.
 ALl the approriate changes are accepted.